 Where to go when you arrive

 The side doors east of the parking lot are most commonly used.
 You're welcome to enter through either of those doors.
-You'll find yourself in the Fellowship Hall, and will most likely see people preparing for Sunday School.
+You'll find yourself in the Fellowship Hall, and if you join us at 10:00, you'll most likely see people preparing for Sunday School.
+Walk straight through to the Sanctuary.

 You can also enter our main foyer door on the south side of the building.
 From there, walk straight ahead to the Sanctuary for worship services, or turn right down the hallway to find Sunday School classes.